pantheon-systems/documentation/source/_docs/create-custom-upstream.md

           4. Click **Create** and copy the new password.
           5. Return to the Pantheon Organization Dashboard, where you are creating the Custom Upstream.
-          6. Enter the label and paste your Bitbucket app password.
+          6. The username field should already be populated, based on the repository URL.
+Paste your new Bitbucket app password.
           </div>
         </div>